Sauk County, Wisconsin: Politics

 Sauk County voted for Republicans in all but five elections prior to 1992, thereafter trending Democratic.
-In 2016 Donald Trump won the county by 109 votes, but in 2020 it flipped blue once again.
+In 2016 Donald Trump won the county by 109 votes, in 2020 it flipped Democratic to Joe Biden, and in 2024 Trump flipped it back.

 Since 1992 the county has voted for the statewide winner in every election, and is thus considered a bellwether politically.

 Economy

 The county's largest employer is the Ho-Chunk Nation, which employs roughly 3100 people combined in Jackson and Sauk counties.

+Tourism is a major contributor to Sauk County's economy.
+Although it is Wisconsin's 25th largest county in population, it is the third largest in terms of economic impact from tourism (nearly $2 billion in 2023).